wp-slimstat/wp-slimstat/readme.txt

 * [Update] Added new icon for Windows 8.1
 * [Update] MaxMind / Geolocation database updated to December 2013
 * [Fix] Bug on masking IP Addresses on 32-bit systems (thank you, Per)

-= 3.4.3 =
-* [Fix] Bug in parsing the data returned by Alexa (new Rankings report) was causing some reports to disappear (thank you, [pepe](http://wordpress.org/support/topic/php-warnings-in-rankings-box))
-* [Fix] A few PHP notices (thank you, [supriyos](http://wordpress.org/support/topic/errors-after-upgrading-to-342))
-* [Fix] Bug in masking local IP addresses (thank you, [carbeck](http://wordpress.org/support/topic/1272552550-1))

-= 3.4.2 =
-* [New] Three new reports give you detailed information about your rankings (Google, Facebook, Alexa), your content and your site's security.
-* [Update] Complete Russian Localization (thank you, Vitaly!)
-* [Update] Top Browsers now groups browsers by name, if the user agent string is not enabled/displayed (thank you, Vitaly)
-* [Update] Much improved language detection and localization (thank you, Vitaly)
-* [Update] By default only admins can now see the stats (minimum capability to view: activate_plugins).
-* [Update] Removed unused languages from the dictionary (who is using operating systems in Herero, Igbo, Hiri Motu, Church Slavic anyway?)
-* [Update] Optimized code to manage the plugin's options (removed unnecessary db interactions)
-* [Update] World Map ([AmMap](http://www.ammap.com/download/)) updated to version 3.7
-* [Update] MaxMind / Geolocation database updated to November 2013
-* [Update] Consolidated reports and improved performance on Overview tab
-* [Fix] Bug in converting some IP addresses to long integers (thank you, [tkleinsteuber](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
-* [Fix] Some PHP warnings about undefined variables

-= 3.4.1 =
-* [New] Report to visualize top Outbound Links and Downloads (thank you, [bobinoz](http://wordpress.org/support/topic/tracking-outbound-links-1))
-* [New] Purge data by user agent (thank you, [GermanKiwi](http://wordpress.org/support/topic/purge-data-based-on-user-agent))
-* [New] Import/Export all your settings in a text file.
-Go to Settings > Maintenance and give it a try! (thank you, [Mike](http://wordpress.org/support/topic/feature-request-save-out-settings))
-* [Update] Cosmetic updates to the interface
-* [Update] Right Now Extended is now set to 'No' by default
-* [Fix] Filters were not being reset if API was invoked more than once on the same page (thank you, [PV-Patrick](http://wordpress.org/support/topic/api-calls-in-the_loop))
-* [Fix] Compatibility issues with User Overview (thank you, Thorsten)
-* [Fix] Bug affecting the data recorded when URLs were using non-ASCII characters (thank you, [dimitrios1988](http://wordpress.org/support/topic/stats-now-showing-in-non-ascii-characters))
-* [Fix] Compatibility issues with Export to Excel
-* [Fix] Bug related to the new HTTP POST-based Filtering system
-* [Fix] Issue with French localization encoding (thank you [whoaloic](http://wordpress.org/support/topic/foreign-language-encoding-issue))
-* [Fix] Elaborated on how to use multiple filters with the API (thank you, [Statistiker](http://wordpress.org/support/topic/filter-most-popular-posts))

-= 3.4 =
-* [Note] We can't believe we're already crossing the 600,000 downloads mark!
-To celebrate this accomplishment, we're working on a brand new website!
-Stay tuned.
-* [New] Local IP Addresses are now marked as such (thank you, [Thorsten](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
-* [Update] SlimStat's filters have been reimplemented to use HTTP POST requests, in order to avoid issues with very long URIs (thank you, John)
-* [Update] You can now restrict access to the configuration screens by specifying the minimum capability required (default: activate_plugins)
-* [Update] Localization files have consolidated and are now easier to manage.
-Send us your localization!
-* [Fix] Clicking on report titles doesn't collapse the box anymore (thank you, psn)
-* [Fix] Minor fixes to the Javascript used on admin pages
-* [Fix] Restored compatibility with the plugin Dashboard Widgets

 == Distinguished Users ==